Minimally invasive surgery for the spine

 Minimally invasive spine surgery is a safer and effective treatment alternative for patients who are recommended to undergo traditional open back surgery.^ Minimally invasive spine surgery at Laser Spine Institute uses muscle-sparing techniques to give our patients a streamlined experience with many advantages.

 Unlike traditional open back surgery that requires a large incision to give surgeons access to the spine, minimally invasive spine surgery can be performed through a less than 1-inch incision.
 This small incision allows our surgeons to access the exact location of the damaged portion of the spine while causing less disruption of the surrounding muscles.

 The type of minimally invasive surgery performed will be dependent on the type of spine condition, as well as its location and severity.

 Types of minimally invasive surgery

 There are two categories of minimally invasive surgery offered at Laser Spine Institute: minimally invasive decompression and minimally invasive stabilization.
-These two types of procedures are used to give patients with common spine conditions a better alternative treatment option than traditional neck and back surgery.
+While these two approaches are both performed on an outpatient basis, our minimally invasive stabilization procedures are designed as an alternative to traditional open back fusion surgery.